PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNN-Importing-Windows-PowerShell-modules-in-PowerShell-Core.md

 For modules in the deny list this feature will not engage (and current behavior of generating 'PSEditionNotSupported' error will be maintained).<br />
 Module deny list defined using a 'WindowsPowerShellCompatibilityModuleDenyList' setting in 'powershell.config.json' so that user can change it when needed.

+Going forward, we will continue to update this list if any modules are discovered to have problems operating in this compatibility layer.

 ### Lifetime of 'compatibility' Windows PowerShell process and module

 Overall RFC goal is to have familiar 'local module' user experience even though actual operations are working with a module in a separate 'compatibility' process.
 This drives following: